GandhiCloud/developers-guide/Openshift/General/001-PostgreSQL-installation/readme.md

 ## Note

 1. It is good to have default storage class created for the cluster.
-It can be patched via the below command.
+Also It can be patched via the below command.
 ```
 kubectl patch storageclass <your-class-name> -p ‘{“metadata”: {“annotations”:{“storageclass.kubernetes.io/is-default-class”:“true”}}}’
 ```